-But what is “fast” in the fist place?
+But what is “fast” in the first place?
 Well, 45% of visitors will abandon a website if it loads in more than 3 seconds.
 So, these 3 seconds should be the goal.
 Two seconds would be even better!

 1. Choose a reliable and fast web hosting

 If your website is located on a slow hosting, other optimization steps will be useless.
 Of course, fast hosting does not necessarily mean the best.
 You should also consider reliability, uptime, support, features offered and price.
-After doing a lot of research we’ve chosen InMotion Hosting and so far we are very happy about this decision.
+After doing a lot of research we’ve chosen InMotion Hosting and so far we are very happy about it.
 According to this test, InMotion, that uses Solid State Drives, is one of the fastest WordPress hosting providers.
 Besides that, these guys offer other nice features such as free domain, free site transfer, preinstalled WordPress and 90-day (!) full money back guarantee.
 If you consider them now, make sure to use this link to get up to 38% off hosting plans!

 2. Choose a fast WordPress theme

 Poorly coded or feature-heavy theme will increase your website loading time, so choose wisely.
 Make sure you always test a theme’s demo with GTmetrix or Pingdom Website Speed Test.
-Look on how long it takes to load a page and how many HTTP requests are made.
+Look at how long it takes to load a page and how many HTTP requests are made.
 While shopping at ThemeForest you can read the comments and see what other people say.

 3. Make sure you don’t overuse plugins

 We’ve chosen WordPress because it’s easy to use and is very flexible at the same time.
 However, this system is not the fastest available.
 Quite often to add a new feature you’ll need to install a plugin or two.
 This can have a huge impact on the load time.
-Think twice – do you really need this plugin?
+Think twice – do you really need this or another plugin?
 Is there a lighter alternative?
 Don’t forget about the great P3 plugin.
 This tool measures plugins’ impact on your site’s load time, so you can see which plugins are slowing it down.
-This way you can also compare similar plugins and choose the lightest.
+You can also compare similar plugins and choose the lightest.

 4. Update WordPress and plugins

-Don’t forget to update your system regularly, to be sure that bugs are fixed and everything is running optimally
+Don’t forget to update your system regularly, to be sure that bugs are fixed and everything is running optimally.

 5. Disable wp-cron.php